-How Britain & the CIA deceived Wole Soyinka, Chinua Achebe to destroy African languages in literature
+How Britain and the CIA fooled Wole Soyinka and Chinua Achebe to destroy African languages in literature

 The biggest mistake ever made by educated people on the African continent